sebpiq/rhizome/README.md

   - `/broadcast/websockets/open <userId>` : a user connected to the web page, his id is `<userId>`
   - `/broadcast/websockets/close <userId>` : user with id `<userId>` left the web page

+### System messages

+The following messages are used for communication between one connection and the server

+  - `/sys/resend <address>` : resends the last message sent at `address`.

 ### Web client